 - KED 641 Hawn & Indig Medium Fld Exp I (9)

 - KED 642 Hawn & Indig Med Fld Exp I Sem (3)

 - KED 643 Hawn & Indig Medium Fld Exp II (9)

 - KED 644 Hwn & Indig Med Fld Exp II Sem (3)

 Minimum grade of 3.0 in all teacher training courses requiring grades.

 Academic Status, Progression, and Readmission Policies

-Kahuawaiola students are expected to maintain full-time status in three consecutive semesters in order to complete the course work, field experiences, and other requirements of the program.
+Kahuawaiola runs summer, fall, spring and only takes 12 months to complete.
+Students are expected to maintain full-time status in three consecutive semesters in order to complete the course work, field experiences, and other requirements of the program.
 There are no elective courses.

 Unless so designated, Kahuawaiola courses may not be taken on a “credit/no credit” basis.
 A 3.0 GPA must be maintained in all courses.
 A student whose GPA falls below 3.0 may be dismissed from the program.
 Likewise, a student may be removed from a field experience if it is determined by Kahuawaiola faculty that the student is not making satisfactory progress toward meeting the requirements of the program.
 Such removal may result in complete dismissal from the program.